Back to News

 Another study is Rally, a finance app, that is designed to show as much information as possible so users can quickly see what they need to make decisions about their finances, then get out and get on with their life.

-Rally appliation on various screen sizes.
+Rally application on various screen sizes.

 Input patterns